G'Kar: Liberation of Narn

 When Michael Garibaldi was kidnapped, G'Kar went searching for him, only to be captured by Centauri forces and taken to Centauri Prime.
 There he was presented as a gift to Londo Mollari by Emperor Cartagia.
 However, Cartagia first decided to torture G'Kar.
 He endured much and was even tortured by Cartagia himself, but G'Kar refused to give him the satisfaction of hearing him cry out in pain.
-He revealed this to Londo and Vir; Mollari then explained if he would not scream soon G'Kar would most definitely die.
+He revealed this to Londo and Vir; Mollari then explained if he did not scream soon G'Kar would most definitely die.
 This refusal to scream under torture has been shown previously during Season 1 when G'kar was being tortured with paingivers by a Narn assassin.
-This shows G'Kar's refusal to give his torturers the satisfaction of hearing him scream because that is a sign of both weakness and submission and exemplifies G'Kar's great pride.
-After hearing this Londo and Vir decided to act fast as they knew they would need G'Kar's help to kill Cartagia.
+Londo and Vir decided to act fast as they knew they would need G'Kar's help to kill Cartagia.
 Mollari approached G'Kar in secret and explained that Cartagia was sadistic and insane, and that the fate of both the Narn and Centauri people depended on his removal from the throne.
 Mollari offered a deal – if G'Kar would assist by providing a distraction at the proper moment, Mollari himself would assassinate the mad emperor, and then use his influence to free him.